DirectoryTree/Metrics/README.md

 ### Metric Values

 By default, metrics have a value of `1`.
-You can specify a custom value:
+You may specify a custom value in the `record` method:

 ```php
 // Track multiple API calls at once